Discovery & Insights

 Online providers are associated with longer turnaround times.

-Opportunities: Present transparent production timelines, shipping time and costs, and unit price estimates upfront to minimize surprises.
-Provide tools for delivery and bulk order pricing estimations directly in the product selection phase.
+Present transparent production timelines, shipping time and costs, and unit price estimates upfront to minimize surprises.

 Balancing Cost, Quality, and Flexibility